mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_adap/adap-resolver.md

 #### **Wavelet coefficients-based**

-The magnitude of the wavelet coefficient alone is not sufficient for determining if a peak is real due to its strong dependence on the intensities of the data points used in calculations.
+The magnitude of the wavelet coefficient alone is not sufficient for determining if a feature is real due to its strong dependence on the intensities of the data points used in calculations.

-To ensure that low-intensity peaks can be reliably detected and that poorly shaped peaks can be reliably filtered out, the largest coefficient, $Cmax$, for a given peak is taken and divide it by the area, $A$, under the curve between the two boundaries of the peak.
+To ensure that low-intensity features can be reliably detected and that poorly shaped peaks can be reliably filtered out, the largest coefficient, $Cmax$, for a given feature is taken and divide it by the area, $A$, under the curve between the two boundaries of the peak.

 Then the area is calculated using a trapezoidal method so that $A$ is exactly the area under the curve created by connecting adjacent data points with straight lines.

-The result is a measure for which large values correspond to the peaks similar in shape to the wavelet.
+The result is a measure for which large values correspond to the features similar in shape to the wavelet.

 One important property of $Cmax/A$, is that intermittent dips in the intensity can increase the value due to the reduced area.
-This is beneficial for finding messy low-intensity peaks but can also be problematic if the area is so small it results in the detection of a peak with a very bad shape.
+This is beneficial for finding messy low-intensity features but can also be problematic if the area is so small it results in the detection of a feature with a very bad shape.

 ## **Parameters**